shmalebx9/2020UABCANs/Contracts/CAN.md

 + Material changes to a contract should be brought to the attention of both parties and agreed to.
 Simple conduct is not enough to radically shift the nature of a contract.

-## Acceptance
+# Acceptance

 **At a glance:** Acceptance can be inferred through conduct.
 An offeror is the master of their own offer.

-The flagpole problem: In a unilateral contract, the contract is enforceable once the contract is completed.
+**The flagpole problem:** In a unilateral contract, the contract is enforceable once the contract is completed.
 This leads to the problem that an offer can be revoked right before the act is completed.
 If I agree to pay you 100 dollars to climb the flagpole, under standard contracts interpretation, I can revoke my offer right before you make it to the top.

 **ProCD v Matthew Zeidenberg and Silken Mountain Web Services Inc:** ProCD sold a database of phone numbers to commercial and consumer users.
 The database could only be viewed after opening the shrinkwrap on the CD.
 The license stated that the database could not be redistributed.
 Zeidenburg bought the physical CD and resold the database.
 Zeidenberg argued that the license was not binding since he couldn't see it before he purchased the CD.
 ProCD won.

 + The offeror is the master of their own offer.
-ProCD was free to specify the terms under which users could use their software and it was unreasonable to except ProCD to find another way to communicate the terms.
+ProCD was free to specify the terms under which users could use their software and it was unreasonable to expect ProCD to find another way to communicate the terms.

 **Dawson v Helicopter Exploration Co:** Dawson discovered a mineral-rich area in BC and staked a claim to exploit the land.
 Dawson later informed Springer at Helicopter Co. about the land after his claim had lapsed.
-Springer agreed to give Dawson a 10% stake in the land for leading him there IF Springer could get a helicopter.
+Springer agreed to give Dawson a 10% stake in the land for leading him there **IF** Springer could get a helicopter (unilateral contract).
 Springer later told Dawson that he couldn't get a helicopter.
 Springer's company then found the land themselves and tried to take all the profit for themselves.
 Dawson sued for damages and won.

-+ There are implied subsidiary obligations on both parties in contingent contracts to try to bring about the contingent conditions.
-The court tries to avoid a flagpole problem in cases of unilateral contract by finding a way to interpret the contract as bilateral.
++ There are implied subsidiary obligations on both parties in unilateral contracts to try to bring about the contingent conditions.
++ The court tries to avoid a flagpole problem in cases of unilateral contract by finding a way to interpret the contract as bilateral.
 This was one of those cases.
 The court found that Springer impliedly agreed not to retard Dawson's efforts in return for Dawson's help.

 **Felthouse v Bindley:** Felthouse wanted to buy his nephew's horse.
 Felthouse sent a letter to his nephew stating that if he received no more response he would consider the horse sold to himself.
 The nephew was auctioning off farm animals and told the auctioneer to leave his horse aside as it was already sold to his uncle.
 The auctioneer forgot the instructions and sold the horse.
 Felthouse sued the auctioneer.
 The question is whether the statement "if I heard nothing more" can create a valid contract which was broken by the auctioneer.
 Felthouse lost on appeal.